manemazmand/FlightManagmentSystem/README.md

 ## 📌 Overview

-  The Flight Management System is a web-based project that models airports and routes as a weighted directed graph, helping users easily explore and analyze flight connections.
+  The Flights Management System is a web-based project that models airports and routes as a weighted directed graph, helping users easily explore and analyze flight connections.

   It helps answer practical questions faced by any airline, such as: what is the cheapest way to travel from city A to city B?
 Which route is the fastest?
 What airports can be reached with a limited number of layovers or within a fixed budget?
 And which airports are so important that their removal would disrupt the entire network?